tacoavengers/algorithms/README.md

 **6. Replace with...**
 - .replace().
 This takes two parameters (what you're looking for, what you want to replace it with).
-In this case, .replace(vowel, something).
+In this case, .replace(letters, something).
 So the obvious quesiton might be, "why did you create a copy
 of the string?"
 It's because strings are immutable.
 If I were to go ```for i in the_str.lower()``` it wouldn't
 work because I would be mutating the string.